a2k11/old_blog/_posts/2014-10-23-Rock-Star-Potential.md

 the whole process.
 Odd word choice, apparent rises in anxiety levels, or just an unclear comment are few of the many examples.
 But when he finds a soft spot on that tomato he sticks his finger in it!
 I have to admit that makes me nervous for the next time I'm being interviewed.
-I asked Brandon for some advice for the people about to be interviewed at the end of his speech.
+I asked Brandon for some advice for people about to be interviewed at the end of his speech.
 He replied with being prepared, researching the company you are applying to, being authentic, and to ask for the transparency technique at the end so you can have a chance to reinforce who you are as a potential employee.
 I enjoyed attending this event.
 Even though I'm not an interviewer, I learned they have a